gerbera/gerbera/CONTRIBUTING.md

 We welcome pull requests from everyone!

-MediaTomb is an old project that we are working on modernising - there are a lot of cobwebs 🕸 .
+Gerbera was originally based on MediaTomb which is an old project that we are working on modernising - there are a lot of cobwebs 🕸 .

-For new code please use modern C++ (up to 17) constructs where possible, and avoid the `zmm` namespace.
+For new code please use "modern" C++ (up to 17) constructs where possible.

 1. Fork this repo.